mudasobwa/mudasobwa.github.io/_posts/2018-08-03-tarearbol-now-allows-subscriptions.md

 ### `Tarearbol` common syntax

-The most widely used function of `Tarearbol` would be probably [`ensure/2`], accepting a job either in a form of anonymous function ir as a MFA-tuple, and a set of options.
+The most widely used function of `Tarearbol` would be probably [`ensure/2`], accepting a job either in a form of anonymous function or as a MFA-tuple, and a set of options.
 Options are:

 * `attempts` _[default: :infinity]_ number of attemtps before fail, the integer value
 * `delay` _[default: 1 msec]_ number of milliseconds between attempts, `1_000` or `1.0` for one second, `:timeout` for five seconds, etc